inovex/elements/packages/ui-patterns/README.md

 ## Motivation

 The primary goal of this library is to provide users with a collection of common UI patterns to facilitate rapid and efficient UI development.
-These patterns demonstrate the versatility of the inovex Elements components and aim to inspire users in crafting visually appealing web applications.
+These patterns demonstrate the versatility of the inovex Elements web components and aim to inspire users in crafting visually appealing web applications.

 ## How It Works Internally